sumit2011/sumit2011.github.io/javascript/index.md

 # Java Script Part 1

-***Js is powerful, flexible and fast programming lang. it is used in web development.
+***Js is powerful, flexible and fast programming language. it is used in web development.
 It provides the dynamic behavior to the website.***
 <!--more-->

 {{< admonition type=note title="Note" open=true >}}
 _Use the table of contents to navigate to the portion that you are interested in._
 {{< /admonition >}}

-## 1. Introduction:

 ## Fundamental of Js
-Js is powerful, flexible and fast programming lang. it is used in web development.
+Js is powerful, flexible and fast programming language. it is used in web development.
 It provide the dynamic behavior to the website.

 ### Console
 It is a keyword refer to an object.
 There are methods built into `console` object one of them is `.log()` method.
 When we write `console.log()` it will print the wriiten information in paranthesis to the console.